Accessorial Charge: What It Is and How to Reduce Fees

 Contrary to popular belief, it is not advantageous for a carrier to add additional charges to their customer's invoices.
 All modes of transportation are highly competitive these days, which stimulates carriers to take care of customers by eliminating many common accessorial charges.

 However, businesses are in business to protect their own interests.
 So, accessorial charges are not a thing of the past, nor will they ever be.
-If you find that you are always being hit with extra fees, there are ways to reduce them.
+If you find that you are always being hit with extra fees, there are proven ways to reduce accessorial charges before they become a recurring line item.

 There is no magic cure-all for removing all accessorial charges.
 But, with some common sense and a few simple steps, you can indeed greatly reduce them.